Section 202 reviews

 Your review will be investigated by an independent officer, senior to the original deciding officer.
 The officer will write to you with a decision and the reasons for it within the following time limits;

-- the date the request for a review was made where the review concerns a decision as to the steps a local authority will take to discharge the prevention or relief duty, or to serve a notice of unreasonable and deliberate refusal to cooperate
+- 3 weeks from the date the request for a review was made where the review concerns a decision as to the steps a local authority will take to discharge the prevention or relief duty, or to serve a notice of unreasonable and deliberate refusal to cooperate

 - 8 weeks to review a decision that of the duty owed